November 20. Kazinform's timeline of major events

 1998 - The first ISS component called Zarya is launched into space from the Baikonur cosmodrome.

-2009 – First President of Kazakhstan-Elbasy Nursultan Nazarbayev attends the ceremony of putting into commission the first highway in Kazakhstan - Astana-Burabai (224km).
+2009 – First President of Kazakhstan Nursultan Nazarbayev attends the ceremony of putting into commission the first highway in Kazakhstan - Astana-Burabai (224km).

-2012 – The Honorary Consulate of Ukraine is inaugurated in Karaganda city.
+2012 – The Honorary Consulate of Ukraine is unveiled in Karaganda city.

-2012 – Kazakhstani director Darezhan Omirbayev’s Student gets special jury prize at the Lisbon & Estoril Film Festival in Portugal.

-2013 – The new building of the Kazakh Embassy in the UK is unveiled in London.
+2013 – The new building of the Kazakh Embassy in the UK is inaugurated in London.

 2014 – The Republic of Kazakhstan establishes diplomatic relations with the Democratic Republic of Sao Tome and Principe.